cimentadaj/tidyverse_seminars/third_seminar/third_seminar.md

 5            35           28
 ```

-In this case, each perc_speeding has a paired perc_alcohol with can be united in a coordinate system.
+In this case, each `perc_speeding` has a paired `perc_alcohol` which can be united in a coordinate system.

 Plots adaptable objects
 ========================================================